 • Conduct – has there been a breach of professionalism, safe practice, or misconduct?

-When making a complaint, it is important to note that
+When making a complaint, it's important to note

 • Your complaint must be made in writing.

-• The Board is unable to accept anonymous complaints.
+• The Board is unable to accept anonymous complaints in accordance with the principles of natural justice.

 • A copy of your complaint will be sent to the practitioner concerned, and they will have the right to reply.
 This ensures the Board acts in accordance with the principles of natural justice and fulfils our obligations under the Privacy Act 2020.